bywatersolutions/koha-plugin-rapido-ill/DEVELOPMENT.md

 2. `ITEM_SHIPPED` - We ship the item to borrower
 3. *(Borrower receives it - they report `ITEM_RECEIVED`)*
 4. *(Borrower returns it - they report `ITEM_IN_TRANSIT`)*
-5. `ITEM_RECEIVED` - We receive the item back from borrower
+5. `FINAL_CHECKIN` - We receive the item back from borrower

 #### Borrowing Perspective (We are the borrower):
 1. `PATRON_HOLD` - Item on hold for our patron